-I'm interested in the relationships between science and technology, biomedicine, and gender and race.
-I am especially interested in how these manifest around gender violence.
+I'm interested in the relationships between technology, law, social movements, and race and gender.
 In taking a critical perspective, my work illuminates the relationship between cultural values and institutional responses to sexual assault, and aims to improve support mechanisms for survivors of sexual violence.

 There Was A 1908 Board Game About Women Fighting Cops In The Streets

 Research coverage on the Kotaku blog.
 If you'd like to grab a copy of Suffragetto, you can do so here.

 Update Your Fairytale